 We should say “YES!” to building more dams, freeways, airports, bridges and on and on down the line, so we leave a legacy of useful, first-class infrastructure for generations to come.

-I will fight for new water storage such as Sites Reservoir so suburban families can water the lawns where their kids play, and farmers can have every drop they need.
+I will fight for additional water storage solutions.
+That includes expediting existing storage like the Sites Reservoir, but also exploring new options such as dams and desalination plants when necessary.
+Suburban families should be able to water the lawns where their kids play, and it’s time farmers have access to every drop they need.

 This one is simple: I will kill the wasteful high-speed rail project and redirect funds to our roads.